This post contains affiliate links.

 People are invited to come along with some pre-loved clothing at a clothing swap and swap them for tokens or donate.

-The clothes are sorted, displayed on rails and shelves, and the donators are invited back into the room.
+The clothes are sorted and displayed on rails and shelves, and the donators are invited back into the room.

 Those people with tokens then get to go shopping and purchase whatever clothing they want using the tokens.